Ev3rPalestine/Visual-HTB-Walkthrough/README.md

-  	'FROM THE RIVER TO THE SEE, PALESTINE WILL BE FREE!
+ FROM THE RIVER TO THE SEE, PALESTINE WILL BE FREE!

 [![palestine.jpg](https://i.postimg.cc/BnMv7d2T/palestine.jpg)](https://postimg.cc/gxLdntSj)